 Planning and implementing Office Online Server

-Planning and implementing coexistence of SharePoint 2016 with Exchange
+Planning and implementing coexistence of SharePoint 2019 with Exchange Server 2019

 Designing external client access

 Lab : Planning and deploying client access solutions

 Planning and configuring client access services options

 Planning and deploying Office Online Server

 This module explains how to plan and implement high availability for Exchange Server.
 It also explains how to plan for load balancing.
 Finally, it explains how to plan and implement site resilience.

 Planning high availability and site resilience

 Validating site resilience